Yatik1/zone-ui/README.md

-# 🌀 Zone – AI-Powered Modular Web Platform
+# 🌀 Zone – Context-Aware AI Agent Platform

-**Zone** is a full-stack, AI-enhanced modular platform that allows users to create dynamic interfaces powered by large language models.
-It is divided into three independent services:

-- 🎨 **Frontend UI** – Drag-and-drop builder using Vite + React
-- 🧠 **AI Server** – Provides smart contextual responses using OpenAI APIs
-- 🗄️ **Database Server** – Manages persistent storage and authentication

-Each service is built and maintained in a separate repository to ensure modularity and clean architecture.
+**Zone** is an AI agent platform designed to deliver intelligent, context-aware assistance.
+It combines a modular frontend, an LLM-powered reasoning service, and a data backend — each as an independently deployable microservice.

+Built for seamless UI interactions, persistent context tracking, and real-time AI responses.

 ---